ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Pixie Tube</b></td>
 			<td><details>
 				<summary>Drop random buffs on using non-primary skills.</summary>
-				You drop 1 <small>(+1 per stack)</small> random elemental wisp when you use a non-primary skill.
-Elemental wisps can be picked up by any ally as a small, stacking buff for 10 seconds: +3% damage, +5% movement speed, +5% attack speed, or 10 armor.
+				<small>You drop 1 (+1 per stack) random elemental wisp when you use a non-primary skill.
+Elemental wisps can be picked up by any ally as a small, stacking buff for 10 seconds: +3% damage, +5% movement speed, +5% attack speed, or 10 armor.</small>
 			</details></td>
 			<td><ul>
 				<li>Has a short pickup delay so you don't eat them all instantly if you're moving away from them.</li>